Node-reconfiguring multilayer networks of human brain function: Acknowledgements

 \section{Acknowledgements}

-We thank Prof. Iiro J\"a\"askel\"ainen and Maria Hakonen for sharing the dataset used in this study and for assistance in data-related issues and Jari Saram\"aki for constructive discussions on the project.
+We thank Prof. Iiro J\"a\"askel\"ainen for sharing the dataset used in this study and for assistance in data-related issues and Jari Saram\"aki for constructive discussions on the project.
 PDL acknowledges funding from the Erasmus+ program.
+MH acknowledges funding from the National Institute On Deafness And Other Communication Disorders of the National Institutes of Health (NIDCD/NIH) (K99DC022305).
 OK acknowledges funding from Emil Aaltonen Foundation (190095), Osk.
 Huttunen Foundation, and Academy of Finland (current Research Council of Finland; 332368).
-NT and MK acknowledge funding from the Research Council of Finland (353799 and 349366).
+TN and MK acknowledge funding from the Research Council of Finland (353799 and 349366).

 \makeatletter {S\arabic{equation}} {S\arabic{figure}} {S\arabic{section}}

 {S\arabic{table}}